Welcome to the southern tip of Taiwan!

 Shopping in Kenting

-Kenting Street turns into a mega-huge, crazy-busy nightmarket at night.
-You’ll find cheap souvenirs, T-shirts, snorkeling gear, swimsuits, sunglasses, iPhone covers, wallets, hand-made jewellery, and all the typical, useless gadgets that are usually sold at beach resorts.
+Kenting Street turns into a night market at night.
+You’ll find cheap souvenirs, T-shirts, snorkeling gear, swimsuits, sunglasses, iPhone covers, wallets, hand-made jewellery, and all the typical, useless gadgets that are commonly sold at beach resorts.

 If you need to buy more useful products (like BBQ equipment), head up north to Hengchun town where there is a wide array of “normal” stores which cater to the locals needs, not just tourists.